digital-analysis-co/digital-analysis-co/docs/blog/posts/subscriber_lifetime_value_retention.md

 Integrating a survival curve gives the mean expected survival time.
 Multiply your monthly or annual revenue by this mean survival time to get an LTV estimate for a new subscriber.

-Since the parametric curves level off, we need to define a hard cutoff such as 3, 4, or 5 years.
+Since the parametric curves level off, we need to define a hard cutoff such as 3, 4, or 5 years before integrating.

 If we only had 24 months of history, integrating the Kaplan-Meier curve would give an expected survival time of 20.5 months (See the table of expected survival probabilities above).